 Brooklyn Candle Studio

-100% soy wax, cotton wicks, phthalate free
+100% soy wax, cotton wicks, phthalate-free

-One of the most iconic names in the world of non-toxic candles, Brooklyn Candle Studio is known for its minimalist aesthetic and affordable luxury.
+One of the most iconic names in the world of non-toxic candles, Brooklyn Candle Studio, is known for its minimalist aesthetic and affordable luxury.

-I literally have Santorini Escapist burning on the mantelpiece as I write this piece, its fruity-floral blend of Mediterranean fig, black currant, amber and sandalwood creating a cozy cocoon around my headspace.
+I literally have Santorini Escapist burning on the mantelpiece as I write this piece, its fruity-floral blend of Mediterranean fig, black currant, amber, and sandalwood creating a cozy cocoon around my headspace.

 Costa Brazil Vela Jungle Candle

-Coconut-soy wax blend, cotton wick, phthalate free
+Coconut-soy wax blend, cotton wick, phthalate-free

-The brand, which was built on the belief that “the spirit of beauty is inseparable from the health of the earth” anchors all its products around ingredients sustainably sourced from the Amazon rainforest.
+The brand, which was built on the belief that “the spirit of beauty is inseparable from the health of the earth,” anchors all its products around ingredients sustainably sourced from the Amazon rainforest.

-In this case, it’s sacred white and black Breu resin, cypress root, nutmeg essential oil, myrrh, Brazilian vetiver and wild jungle flora for a calming, stress-relieving aroma that seems to touch the soul.
+In this case, it’s sacred white and black Breu resin, cypress root, nutmeg essential oil, myrrh, Brazilian vetiver, and wild jungle flora for a calming, stress-relieving aroma that seems to touch the soul.

-If you are looking for a really unique and clean candle, you can’t go wrong with this one!
+If you are looking for a unique and clean candle, you can’t go wrong with this one!

 Bluecorn Beeswax 100% Pure Raw Beeswax Pillars